 - SMILE (small incision lenticule extraction) – this is a more recently developed form of laser eye surgery which involves only a very small incision on the surface of the eye, reducing the chances of dry eyes after surgery.

-- “night vision” – scattering of light, which can affect driving at night
+- Loss of night vision, causing scattering of light, which can affect driving at night

 In addition to this, a number of patients may need to go back to the clinic for more surgery.
-Usually there is no extra charge.
+Although rare, problems that permanently affect the vision can develop.